 Bodily Injury Liability Coverage and Property Damage Liability Coverage

-There is a minimum legal requirement for bodily injury liability coverage in Illinois.
+There is a minimum legal requirement for bodily injury liability coverage in Illinois when you get insurance from someone like this.
 Bodily injury liability coverage will cover any injuries sustained by the other driver and their passengers in an accident.
 This coverage will cover you in no way.

 The minimum required coverage is $25,000 per person, $50,000 total for bodily injury per accident.
 Property damage liability coverage is also included in this package and you must have $20,000 in coverage.
 When this is written out it will look like this: 25/50/20.

 Illinois also requires residents to have uninsured and underinsured motorist coverage.
 This means if you are ever involved in an accident with someone who is not legal by driving without the required insurance coverage your medical bills will be covered.
 Underinsured coverage will pay medical expenses when the other driver does not carry the required amount of insurance coverage as stated by law.
 The minimum legal requirement for uninsured motorist bodily injury coverage is $25,000 per person and $50,000 per accident.
 This coverage will only apply to medical expenses and not property damage.